lammps/lammps/doc/src/Howto_rheo.rst

 This implies the *temperature* attribute of :doc:`the set command <set>` does not affect particles.
 Instead, one should use the *sph/e* attribute.

-The status variable uses bitmasking to track various properties of a particle such as its current state of matter (fluid or solid) and its location relative to a surface.
+The status variable uses bit-masking to track various properties of a particle such as its current state of matter (fluid or solid) and its location relative to a surface.
 Some of these properties (and others) can be accessed using :doc:`compute rheo/property/atom <compute_rheo_property_atom>`.
 The *status*